| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 training programs they need to achieve self-sufficient and productive

+lives.
 Consumer: Words like patient, or client have been

 used to describe people with disabilities.
 These terms imply